jp1971/particularflavor.com/README.md

 # wordpress-quick-start

-Lets get WordPress up and running quickly!
-This wordpress runs on a [Vagrant Box](http://docs.vagrantup.com/v2/boxes.html) virtual machine, bootstrapped with a composer.json file.
+Let's get WordPress up and running quickly!
+This repo provides the latest version of WordPress running on a [Vagrant](http://docs.vagrantup.com/v2/boxes.html) virtual machine, bootstrapped with a composer.json file.
 The front end dependencies are handled with [Bower](http://bower.io/) and build processes are handeled by [Grunt](http://gruntjs.com/getting-started).
 Both grunt and bower have [node.js](http://nodejs.org/) as a dependency.
 The CSS preprocesser is [LESS](http://lesscss.org/).

 ##Installing Dependencies
 First you'll need node, follow the node installer [here](http://nodejs.org/)